It’s been a while since I’ve posted anything on here. Sorry about that. Or maybe it’s a good thing. Opinions may vary.

 And should you need any more persuasion, this is from the Daily Mail’s review of the book:

 “I mostly found this man irritating.
 I also preferred the prose to the poems even though I know some are bad on purpose.”

-It was shortlisted for the 2019 Costa First Novel Award.
+Oh, and it got shortlisted for the Costa First Novel award.

 Today I shall listen to the news and the football scores

 and the tally of the dead.
 Intermittently, I shall pick

 at the crossword and the biscuit tin, and stare out

 of my back window at a squirrel as he scurries along

 my fence.
 Later, there may be a film to watch.
 But for now